peteroupc/peteroupc.github.io/bernoulli.md

 - One sequence of polynomials must be non-decreasing and converge from below to _f_, and the other sequence must be non-increasing and converge from above to _f_.
 - For both sequences, there must be a way to calculate their polynomials' Bernstein coefficients.
-- For each sequence, the difference between one polynomial and its previous one must have non-negative Bernstein coefficients (once the two polynomials are transformed to have the same degree).
+- For each sequence, the difference between one polynomial and its previous one must have non-negative Bernstein coefficients (once the previous polynomial is transformed to have the same degree as the other).

 This section sets forth two algorithms to simulate factory functions via polynomials.
 In both algorithms: